harshb-14/quick-link-meeting/README.md

 - getstream
 - shadcn
 - Tailwind CSS

 ## <a name="features">🔋 Features</a>

 👉 **Authentication**: Implements authentication and authorization features using Clerk, allowing users to securely log in via social sign-on or traditional email and password methods.
 Ensures appropriate access levels and permissions within the platform, safeguarding user data and privacy.

-👉 **New Meeting**: Quickly start a new meeting, configuring camera and microphone settings before joining.
+👉 **Instant Meeting**: Quickly start a new meeting, configuring camera and microphone settings before joining.
 Our intuitive interface ensures a seamless setup process for immediate video calls.

-👉 **Meeting Controls**: Participants have full control over meeting aspects, including recording, emoji reactions, screen sharing, muting/unmuting, sound adjustments, grid layout, participant list view, and individual participant management (pinning, muting, unmuting, blocking, allowing video share).
-Enhance your video meeting experience with comprehensive control options.

-👉 **Exit Meeting**: Participants can leave a meeting, or creators can end it for all attendees.
-Simplifies the process of managing meeting attendance and ensuring smooth meeting closure.

 👉 **Schedule Future Meetings**: Input meeting details (date, time) to schedule future meetings.
 These meetings are accessible on the 'Upcoming Meetings' page, where you can share the link or start the meeting immediately.
 Plan ahead with ease.